Which of the following organelles are only found in plant cells? | Channels for Pearson+

 1

-Begin by understanding the unique features of plant cells compared to animal cells.
-Plant cells have certain organelles that are not found in animal cells.

-Identify the organelles listed in the problem: Chloroplasts, Mitochondria, Ribosomes, and Nucleus.
+Begin by identifying the organelles listed in the problem: Chloroplasts, Nucleus, Mitochondria, and Ribosomes.

-Recall that chloroplasts are the organelles responsible for photosynthesis, a process unique to plants and some algae.
-Therefore, chloroplasts are only found in plant cells.
+Understand the function and presence of each organelle in different types of cells.
+Chloroplasts are involved in photosynthesis and are typically found in plant cells.

-Consider mitochondria, ribosomes, and the nucleus.
-These organelles are found in both plant and animal cells, as they perform essential functions common to all eukaryotic cells.
+Recognize that the nucleus is a common organelle found in both plant and animal cells, responsible for storing genetic material.

 Watch next